In the footsteps of the past in Beaumes-de-Venise

 Notes

-(4) a route marked in yellow and red allows you to continue to the summit to reach the Rocher du Diable on the Courens plateau.
-It's a shortcut but it's quite a steep climb.
+(4) a route marked in yellow and red allows you to continue towards the summit to reach the Rocher du Diable on the Courens plateau.
+It is a shortcut but involves a fairly steep climb.

 Worth a visit

-Legend has it that the Devil wanted to destroy Notre-Dame d'Aubune by throwing the rock from the top of the cliff.
-The Virgin Mary stopped it from falling.
-Traces of the Devil's claws can still be seen at the top of the rock
+Legend has it that the Devil sought to destroy Notre-Dame d’Aubune by hurling the rock from the top of the cliff.
+The Virgin Mary is said to have stopped its fall.
+Traces of the Devil’s claws are said to remain at the summit of the rock.

-The oppidum was occupied by the Greeks from the 6th century BC, then by the Celts.
-It allowed them to control the road linking Carpentras to Vaison, bypassing the Dentelles mountains to the west.
-Over the centuries, other populations have left numerous traces of their passage on the plateau: a necropolis, a chapel and Castellas de Durban.
+The oppidum was occupied by the Greeks from the 6th century BC onwards, and later by the Celts.
+It allowed control of the route linking Carpentras to Vaison by bypassing the Dentelles to the west.
+Over the centuries, other peoples have left numerous traces of their passage on the plateau: a necropolis, a chapel, and Castellas de Durban.

 The gardens of Notre-Dame d’Aubune, the spring gallery and the archaeological museum are open to visitors on Thursday mornings: https://www.academie-beaumes.fr/

-In spring, the irises bloom spectacularly in the gardens of the Chapelle Saint-Hilaire.
+In spring, the irises in bloom in the gardens of the Chapelle Saint-Hilaire are spectacular.

-Take the road to Lafare, then the Chemin des Moulins, and stop off at the Rocher de Rocalinaud and Rocher de Safre, which are well worth a visit.
+Taking the road to Lafare and then the Chemin des Moulins, the Rocher de Rocalinaud and Rocher de Safre are well worth a detour.

 Reviews and comments